+Financial Wellness.
 Financial wellness is a staple of long-term addiction recovery.
-Let’s all face it, everybody needs a well-managed finances.
+Let’s all face it, everybody needs well-managed finances.

 You’ve learned about the first two dimensions of wellness: emotional and environmental.
 Now explore the third dimension – financial.